tgasla/gvirtus-kai/README.md

 > [!IMPORTANT]
 > Note that any application pod that wants to make use of the GVirtuS framework, needs to:
-> - Use the `taslanidis/gvirtus:cuda11.8.0-cudnn8-ubuntu22.04` image as a base image, which already has the gvirtus library pre-installed
+> - Use the `taslanidis/gvirtus:cuda11.8.0-cudnn8-ubuntu22.04` image as a base image, which already has tßßhe gvirtus library pre-installed
 > - Compile the SINGLE .cu source file using the nvcc compiler with the flags `-L ${GVIRTUS_HOME}/lib/frontend --cudart=shared`
 > - Include a `command` in the container pod spec that executes the cuda application binary
 > label the pod with `gvirtus.io/enabled: "true"`